openstreetmap/osmdbt/README.md

 ## Database Setup

+You need a PostgreSQL database with
+* config option `wal_level=logical`,
+* config option `max_replication_slots` set to at least 1,
-You need a PostgreSQL database with a user with REPLICATION attribute and a database containing an OSM database where this user has access.
-There is an (inofficial) `test/structure.sql` provided in this repository to set up such a database for testing.
+* a user with REPLICATION attribute, and
+* a database containing an OSM database where this user has access.

+There is an (inofficial) `test/structure.sql` provided in this repository to set up an OSM database for testing.
 Do not use it for production, use the official way of installing an OSM database instead.

 ## Running